baabelfish/utest/README.md

 uTest
 =====

-This is a simple test "library" for lazy people why don't like writing unit tests.
+A simple test "library" for lazy people who don't like writing tests.

 # Usage
 - Create a test `something_test.cpp`: